 I once consulted a seller of “snuff bullets.”

 These items are usually made of aluminum, contain tobacco, and are intended to be stuck up a person’s nose.

-When asked why their product’s price was nearly double of the going rate on eBay, our client simply replied, “We think ours is worth more.”
+When asked why their product’s price was nearly double the going rate on eBay, our client simply replied, “We think ours is worth more.”

 It wasn’t higher quality than most.
 It didn’t feature colors not usually available.
 It wasn’t easier to use in some way.
 It was just “worth more.”

 Of all the best practice issues that affect the conversion potential of listings on eBay, price is one of the most important.